Geranium (Pelargonium x hortorum) care for starters – there are two types of plants people refer to as “Geraniums.”

-These native or naturalized plants tend to grow low to the ground and spread quickly and easily via rhizomes.
+These native or naturalized plants grow low to the ground and spread quickly and easily via rhizomes.

-The leaves of hardy geraniums vary from one type to another; however, they are generally toothed and very lush and attractive.
-Flowers are dainty in shades of blue, purple, magenta, pink and white.
+The leaves of hardy geraniums vary from one type to another; however, they are generally toothed, lush, and attractive.
+Flowers are dainty in shades of blue, purple, magenta, pink, and white.